bbauska/UofM-AdvStyling/readme.md

 <!-- {width="4.0in" height="2.2465813648293964in"} -->

 For front-end developers, frameworks provide tools for CSS, JavaScript, and jQuery.
-They\'re these little bits of code that you can use to get an instant look that you\'re looking for.
-And sometimes an instant behavior that you\'re looking for as well with the JavaScript and the jQuery.
+They&apos;re these little bits of code that you can use to get an instant look that you&apos;re looking for.
+And sometimes an instant behavior that you&apos;re looking for as well with the JavaScript and the jQuery.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->